Salt Marsh Trail Info:

 From the Canada Goose Bridge, you’ll begin a long 1.3km stretch of trail.
 This stretch is full of great scenery as it extends directly through the marsh.
 200m from the Canada Goose Bridge is an ultra-scenic bench and “Treasured Wetlands” designation by Ducks Unlimited.
 If you take a photo here, be sure to use the #TreasuredWetlands tag on Instagram (also share your adventures with my #halifaxtrails & #saltmarshtrail tags to appear at the bottom of this post & the bottom of the halifaxtrails.ca homepage).

 1.3km from the previous, Canada Goose bridge, you’ll come to Ready Aye Ready Bridge with a fast-flowing current running under the bridge.
-750m beyond this bridge is the fourth and final bridge known as the Conrad Brothers Bridge.
+750m beyond this bridge is the fourth and final bridge known as the Conrad Brothers Bridge, the last in the series of four bridges that cross the salt marsh.

 At the end of this overwater section of the trail is a bench with a great view of the trail.
 The Trail then passes by some sheltered coves and a bench with a view of a small wetland area.
 The trail then heads inland through a 1.7km stretch of sheltered woodlands before opening up and crossing one more small section of water before the Salt Marsh Trail ends and continues as the Atlantic View Trail on Lawrencetown Road.
 Popular Lawrencetown Beach is only 1.5km beyond this point and is well worth a visit.